'I Basically Ran On Adrenaline': A Staffer Remembers Obama's White House

 When people talk about the uptick of threats that the Secret Service would report, so much of that was because of the advent of Facebook and Twitter.
 It was easier to make the threats for people to count.

 So when we were first getting started, none of us wanted to ever put anyone at unnecessary risk. ...
-But for us, there were a lot of grand ideas that people had, one of them was having him do an event on the Triborough Bridge [in Manhattan] and I knew that there was no way on earth that the Secret Service was going to allow that. ...
+But for us, there were a lot of grand ideas that people had, one of them was having him do an event on the Triborough Bridge [in New York] and I knew that there was no way on earth that the Secret Service was going to allow that. ...
 It's just such a different world.
 Technology is so different.
-You can detonate a bomb with a cell phone, we know that now.
+You can detonate a bomb with a cellphone, we know that now.

 On knowing that it was time to leave her job

-By about the end of 2012 I was in my office with [political strategist] David Plouffe and I was typing while I was talking to him, because I can do that, and he said, "Alyssa what are doing?"
+By about the end of 2012 I was in my office with [political strategist] David Plouffe and I was typing while I was talking to him, because I can do that, and he said, "Alyssa what are you doing?"
 I'm like, "What do you mean?"
 He's like, "None of the words on your computer screen are words."
 I looked and it was just gibberish, basically.
 I realized that I wasn't quite right, that something was off. ...

 It turned out, they gave me a gross neurological exam that I was basically functioning sort of on like 50 percent of my capacity and that I was very sleep-deprived. ...
 It was a sign that I was probably coming to the end of my time and that I was so lucky to have had such incredible experiences, but maybe it was time for someone with fresh legs to take over and have the same experiences that I did. ...